OlovRudberg/OlovRudberg/README.md

 ## Hello!
 Last year master student in Statistics at Stockholm University.
-I have a passion for Machine Learning and is currently working with TensorFlow/Keras for predictive modelling.
+I have a passion for Machine Learning and I am currently working with TensorFlow/Keras for predictive modelling.
 More in about me linkedin.com/in/olovrudberg